wp-plugins/app-store-assistant/readme.txt

 [itunes_store id="123456789" more_info_text="open in iTunes..."] (where "123456789" is the iTunes Store ID) works with Songs, Albums, Movies, Short Films, TV Episodes, Seasons and Music Videos

 == Changelog ==

+= 4.1 =
+* Added a button to insert shortcode for iTunes Store
+* Added a button to insert shortcode for App Store
+* Added a button to insert shortcode for Mac App Store
+* Added a button to insert shortcode for Apple ATOM feed

 = 4.0 =
 * Added a new shortcode for iTunes Store